raudra/firstmiler_sms_oauth/README.md

         end

     Create generator
-        Run generator to create a migration to add the column.
-        rails generate firstmiler_sms_oauth
+        Run generator to create a migration for creating the sms_oauth_token table rails generate firstmiler_sms_oauth
         rake db:migrate

     Send OTP
         For sending otp your model should have attribute phone_no Include acts_as_sms_oauth   in your model
-        obj.send_opt for sending the otp message
+        obj.send_otp_token for sending the otp message

     verify OTP
-        obj.varify_sms_token?(token) for verification
+        obj.varify_otp?(token) for verification